“Excellence in Clinical Dentistry & Growth Through Collaboration”

-Although it certainly doesn’t feel like it here in South Louisiana, the Fall season is upon us.
+Although it certainly doesn’t feel like it here in Baton Rouge, the Fall season is upon us.

 My Instagram feed is full of those first-day of school pictures.
 I hear the whistleblowing from the high school football field across the street.
 And an alarming amount of pumpkin spicey things appear on the menus of my favorite coffee shops.